Teriks/TinkerRetroPie/README.md

 overwriting the last one that was produced.

-# Build Armbian without prompts / reproduce previous build
+# Build Armbian without prompts

 Using `--force-armbian-rebuild` with any of the following command examples will force a complete rebuild of Armbian OS, which would normally not happen unless no images are found in the builds